 If you want a thick, sweet, sinful milkshake in Mexico, you want to order yourself a malteada.
 Like anywhere else in the world, these can be made with milk, ice cream, or a mixture of the two.

 At L’Encanto de Lola (C. de la Amargura 14, San Ángel, Álvaro Obregón, CDMX), you can order cereal milkshakes prepared with your favorite childhood cereal.
-You can order up virtually every type of cereal shake you can think of – from Lucky Charms, to Fruit Loops.
+You can order virtually every type of cereal shake you can think of – from Lucky Charms to Fruit Loops.

 La Michoacana is a dessert/ice cream chain that you will find all over Mexico.
-Despite being a chain, the quality is excellent and their chocolate milkshakes are unparalleled.
-In particular, their kinder, ferrero, chocolate brownie and cardamom milkshakes are to die for.
+Despite being a chain, each individual La Michoacana store is independently owned and stocks different items.

 Batidos are a unique, fruity Mexican version of a standard milkshake.
 These Mexico drinks are essentially halfway between a milkshake and a smoothie.

-Virtually any fruit you can think of can be used to make batidos, as long as they are tropical, exotic, and exude all the magic and aromas of the Caribbean coast.
-Papaya, mango, pineapples and regional fruits are popular favorites.
+Virtually any fruit you can think of can be used to make batidos, as long as they are tropical and exotic, and exude all the magic and aromas of the Caribbean coast.
+Papaya, mango, pineapples, and regional fruits are popular favorites.

 If you want a standard healthy fruit smoothie in Mexico, you want to order yourself un licuado or un smudi.
 With such an abundance of fresh, tropical fruits, it is easy to find very good smoothie places in Mexico or buy excellent quality fruits at local markets to prepare them yourself.